hczhcz/mese-next/README.md

 2. Install Node.js and MongoDB;
 3. Install NPM (Node.js Package Manager);
 4. Install required NPM packages: `mongodb`, `express`, `compression` and `socket.io`;
-5. Make sure MESE-Next Engine is under the same directory as MESE-Next Server's, and give it execution permission (`chmod +x`);
+5. Make sure that MESE-Next Engine is in the same directory as MESE-Next Server's, and give it execution permission (`chmod +x`);
 6. Edit `config.js` if you want to change some configurations;
 7. Now, you could run `main.js` using Node.js.